|(alemtuzumab) injection, for intravenous use||Rx only|

 - Advise patients that LEMTRADA may cause hyperthyroid or hypothyroid disorders.

-- Advise patients to contact their healthcare provider if they experience symptoms reflective of a potential thyroid disorder such as unexplained weight loss or gain, fast heartbeat or palpitations, eye swelling, constipation, or feeling cold.
+- Advise patients to contact their healthcare provider if they experience symptoms reflective of a potential thyroid disorder such as unexplained weight loss or gain, fast heartbeat or palpitations, nervousness, worsening tiredness, eye swelling, constipation, or feeling cold.

 - Advise women of childbearing potential of the risks of pregnancy with concomitant thyroid disease.
 Advise women of childbearing potential to discuss pregnancy planning with their doctor.